sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

 ## JSON lookup files

 ### logCategories.json
 Found in TA-Azure_Monitor/bin/app

+** impacts diagnostic logs only **

-This file contains a list of the log categories supported by Azure Monitor.
+This file contains a list of the log categories for diagnostic logs that are supported by Azure Monitor.
 Each one is paired with a sourcetype.
 Feel free to adjust the sourcetypes to your own needs.
-If you delete a line, the sourcetype will be the default sourcetype that you entered in the data input settings.
+If you delete a line, the sourcetype for that log category will be the default sourcetype that you entered in the data input settings.

 ### hubs.json
 Found in TA-Azure_Monitor/bin/app